 All you need to do is ignore the emails asking you to fill in the survey.
 You can also opt-out of survey reminders or withdraw your response if you’ve already done it (see below for more info about how).

 The results of the NSS are used to pit universities against each other in rankings and create a competitive market in higher education, which turns students into passive consumers and damages the quality of education we receive by forcing universities to pour money into marketing and superficial or misguided changes that drive up "satisfaction" statistics without tackling real structural issues.
 These changes have already been hugely damaging to students and also put several universities at financial risk, and students shouldn't let their voice been a part of it.

 There are also serious concerns about the quality of the data, which has been shown to disadvantage women and BME academics as well as discourage innovative teaching.
 The university has many other ways of getting feedback from students and hearing their views, including student representatives like J/MCRs, Faculty Reps and CUSU.

 A boycott sends a strong message that we stand against the government's approach to universities, which is doing real harm to the higher education system.
 Our boycott has successfully made the NSS data for our university un-usable for the last two years, and boycott campaigns have been mentioned in parliamentary committees and the House of Lords.

-How do I join the boycott?
+How do I opt out of the NSS?

 How many people have to boycott for it to work?

-In short, we need about 600 finalists to take part in the boycott.
+It’s hard to know, but in short we need about 600 finalists to take part in the boycott.

 Last year the response rate was less than 18%, so we have a good base to work from.